nRF24/RF24Network/docs/main_page.md

 ## How routing is handled

-When sending a message using RF24Network::write(), you fill in the header with the logical node address.
+When sending a message using ESBNetwork::write(), you fill in the header with the logical node address.
 The network layer figures out the right path to find that node, and sends it through the system until it gets to the right place.
 This works even if the two nodes are far separated, as it will send the message down to the base node, and then back out to the final destination.

-All of this work is handled by the RF24Network::update() method, so be sure to call it regularly or your network will miss packets.
+All of this work is handled by the ESBNetwork::update() method, so be sure to call it regularly or your network will miss packets.

 ## Starting up a node